compiler-research/compiler-research.github.io/_pages/automatic_differentiation.md

 Automated Differentiation implementations are based on [two major techniques]:
 Operator Overloading and Source Code Transformation.
 Compiler Research Group's focus has been on exploring the [Source Code Transformation] technique, which involves constructing the computation graph and producing a derivative at compile time.

 [The source code transformation approach] enables optimization by retaining all the complex knowledge of the original source code.
 The compute graph is constructed during compilation and then transformed to generate the derivative code.
-It typically uses a custom parser to build code representation and produce the transformed code.
-It is difficult to implement (especially in C++), but it is very efficient, since many computations and optimizations are done ahead of time.
+The drawback of that approach in many implementations is that, it typically uses a custom parser to build code representation and produce the transformed code.
+It is difficult to implement (especially in C++), but it is very efficient, since many computations and optimizations can be done ahead of time.

 ### Advantages of using Automatic Differentiation